-A deposition is an interview where testimony is provided under oath.
-In a medical malpractice lawsuit, the defendant’s attorney might ask you about your medical history and other related issues.
+A deposition is an interview between a lawyer and a witness, where testimony is provided by the witness under oath.
+In a medical malpractice lawsuit, the defendant’s attorney might ask you about your medical history, the events leading up to the claim, and other related issues.

-It is important to be prepared for this examination, as the results of the deposition could affect the outcome of the case, and may affect how much damages are eventually awarded.
+It is important that you prepare for this examination, the results of the deposition may affect the outcome of the case and the damages the court eventually awards as settlement.

-You could be asked about how the medical mistake has affected you, including the severity of any physical suffering and the impact it had on your ability to work.
+You could be asked about how the medical mistake made by a healthcare service provider has affected you, including the severity of any physical suffering, emotional, and economic impact, and how it has affected your ability to work.

 It is important to ensure that the information provided during the deposition is accurate and consistent, as this could be used as evidence in the trial.
-Any inconsistencies could be brought up during the trial and may reflect poorly on the witness.
+Any contradicting statements or inconsistencies within the witness’s story could be brought up during the trial and may reflect poorly on your side.